idkjs/converting-js-to-reason-tutorial/Part3-importing-re-to-layoutjs.md

 ### ReachRouter's Navigate function

 For `navigate` from `@reach/router` we don't even have to look anything up.
 We know there is an export called `navigate` on the `@reach/router` module.
-So let try reading it outloud.
+So let try talking through the binding outloud.

 "bucklescript get module `@reach/router` and access it with a function called `navigate` that takes a string.
 When you get the string, call the function on the `@reach/router` `navigate` function. `unit` is the keyword that calls the function for us."

 And this is what it looks like in code: